Room (2015 film)

-Room is a 2015 drama film directed by Lenny Abrahamson and written by Emma Donoghue, based on her 2010 novel of the same name.
+Room is a 2015 survival psychological drama film directed by Lenny Abrahamson and written by Emma Donoghue, based on her 2010 novel.
 It stars Brie Larson as a young woman who has been held captive for seven years and whose five-year-old son (Jacob Tremblay) was born in captivity.
 Their escape allows the boy to experience the outside world for the first time.
 The film also stars Joan Allen, Sean Bridgers, Tom McCamus and William H. Macy.

-The film was a co-production of Canada, Ireland, the United Kingdom, and the United States and was shot in Toronto, with the eponymous set built at Pinewood Toronto Studios.
+The film was a co-production of Canada, Ireland, the United Kingdom, and the United States and was shot in Toronto, with the set built at Pinewood Toronto Studios.
 The crew designed each part of the set of the room to be removable to provide access for the crew.
 Larson researched trauma and nutrition for her part.

 Room premiered at the 42nd Telluride Film Festival on September 4, 2015, and later screened at the 2015 Toronto International Film Festival, where it won the People's Choice Award.
-The film was theatrically released in Canada on October 23, 2015 by Elevation Pictures and in the United Kingdom and Ireland on January 15, 2016 by StudioCanal.
-It began a limited theatrical run in the United States on October 16, 2015 and the wide expansion so far on January 22, 2016, by A24.
-The film was acclaimed by critics, who particularly praised the performances of Larson and Tremblay and the storytelling, and grossed $36.3 million on a $13 million budget.
+The film was theatrically released in Canada on October 23, 2015, by Elevation Pictures and in the United Kingdom and Ireland on January 15, 2016, by StudioCanal.
+It began a limited theatrical run in the United States on October 16, 2015, and the wide release on January 22, 2016, by A24.
+The film received positive reviews from critics, who particularly praised the performances of Larson and Tremblay and the storytelling, and grossed $36.3 million on a $13 million budget.

-Cited as one of the best films of the year, Room received numerous awards and nominations.
-At the 88th Academy Awards, Room received four nominations, including Best Picture.
-It also won nine Canadian Screen Awards, including Best Motion Picture, and seven Irish Film & Television Awards, including Best Film.
-Larson won the Academy Award, Golden Globe Award and the BAFTA Award for Best Actress.
+A recipient of several awards and nominations, Room received four nominations at the 88th Academy Awards, including Best Picture and Best Director (for Abrahamson), with Larson winning Best Actress.
+Larson's performance also earned her the BAFTA Award for Best Actress in a Leading Role, the Critics' Choice Movie Award for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Drama and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.